 Research on the Partnerships for Social and Emotional Learning Initiative

 Photo by FatCamera/Getty Images

 Wallace selected six communities—Boston, Dallas, Denver, Palm Beach County, Tacoma, and Tulsa—to receive four-year implementation grants beginning in school year 2017–2018 and running through 2020–2021.
-The Wallace Foundation awards the PSELI implementation grants jointly to the school district and the Out of School Time Intermediary (OSTI) organization, and each of these partners is enacting intensive SEL supports in five to seven elementary schools that are partnering with out-of-school time (OST) programs.
+The Wallace Foundation awarded the PSELI implementation grants jointly to the school district and the Out of School Time Intermediary (OSTI) organization, and each of these partners enacted intensive SEL supports in elementary schools that partnered with out-of-school time (OST) programs.